tosmi-ansible/ansible-pipeline-demo/README.md

 #### Step 7: Check if a merge request into production is available

-If the pipeline run triggered in Step 5 is successfull the pipeline will automatically open a merge request to production.
+If the pipeline run triggered in Step 5 is successful the pipeline will automatically open a merge request to production.

 ### Step 8: Remove the feature branch